MeVisLab/examples/mevislab.github.io/content/tutorials/basicmechanisms/macromodules/scriptingexample1.md

 ### Scripting Using the Module `RunPythonScript`
 Open the panel of `RunPythonScript`.
 There is an option to display input and output fields.
 For that, tick the box *Fields* on the top left side of the panel.

 You can also name these fields individually by ticking the box *Edit field titles*.
-Call the first input field *TimeCounter* and draw a parameter connection from the field *Value* of the panel of `TimeCounter` to the input field *TimeCounter* of the module `RunPythonScript`.
+Call the first input field <field>TimeCounter</field> and draw a parameter connection from the field <field>Value</field> of the panel of `TimeCounter` to the input field <field>TimeCounter</field> of the module `RunPythonScript`.
-We can name the first output field *DiffuseColor* and draw a parameter connection from this field to the field *Diffuse Color* in the panel of the module `SoMaterial`.
+We can name the first output field <field>DiffuseColor</field> and draw a parameter connection from this field to the field <field>Diffuse Color</field> in the panel of the module `SoMaterial`.

 ![TimeCounter](images/tutorials/basicmechanics/Scripting_07.png "TimeCounter")